 Transmission connection (exit) credits for generators

-A capacity-based credit related to transmission exit is applied to generation tariffs.
+In addition to paragraph 6.6, a capacity-based credit related to transmission exit is applied to generation tariffs.

-Transmission exit credits are paid to generators that have an agreement with the DNO, the terms of which require the generator, for the purposes of P2/6 compliance, to export power during supergrid transformer (SGT) outage conditions.
+Transmission exit credits are also paid to generators that have an agreement with the DNO, the terms of which require the generator, for the purposes of P2/6 compliance, to export power during supergrid transformer (SGT) outage conditions.

 The rate in p/kVA/day for each generation customer would be calculated as follows: